New Video Resources: Instructional Routines to Improve Students’ Mathematical Thinking

 Any student mathematical discussions that occurred were haphazard and almost always initiated by students.
 Even though my lesson planning evolved, not once in my classroom teaching experiences did I deliberately plan for student discussion.

 At New Visions, we’ve seen that many teachers of mathematics are in this position.
-As I did, they value mathematics discussions and student thinking, but they are at a loss when it comes figuring out how to ensure that these are regular features of their classroom, accessible to all students.
+As I did, they value mathematics discussions and student thinking, but they are at a loss when it comes to figuring out how to ensure that these are regular features of their classroom, accessible to all students.
+Magdalene Lampert, our senior project advisor, has long explored this problem and has led efforts to develop instructional routines that guide teachers’ work in this area.
 The New Visions math curriculum provides this support through the inclusion of instructional routines.

 The Evolution of the New Visions Math Curriculum

-Three years ago, the New Visions math curriculum team invited the authors of Routines for Reasoning, Amy Lucenta and Grace Kelemanik (pictured to the right) of Fostering Math Practices, to teach us two instructional routines.
+Three years ago, Magdalene invited the authors of Routines for Reasoning, Amy Lucenta and Grace Kelemanik (pictured to the right) of Fostering Math Practices, to meet the New Visions math curriculum team and teach us two instructional routines.
 The entire team was amazed by what we experienced.

 An instructional routine is essentially a well-defined set of moves a teacher makes to position students to talk to each other about mathematical ideas, surface student thinking, and then orchestrate a classroom discussion in order to focus students on a mathematical goal.